JacobTsafatinos/Git101/README.md

 Have git set up.
 If you don't already have git then [install it!](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 #### Situation:
-Just started at Shopify and I'd like to make my first change!
+You've just started work and you'd like to make your first change!

 #### Solution:
 ```git clone <repo-url>```